afshinrahimi/pigeo/README.md

 ``pigeo`` is a document or Twitter user geolocation tool.
 Given a piece of text or a Twitter user, it can predict their locations based on pre-trained models.

+A screencast of how ``pigeo`` works is available on Youtube: https://www.youtube.com/watch?v=QiV_ow7k2J4

 The design principles are as follows:

 1. Lightweight and fast